isomerpages/mol-services/_plan-for-retirement/01-retirement-needs.md

 This is the <a href="https://www.mom.gov.sg/employment-practices/retirement" target="_blank">minimum retirement age</a> to stop work in Singapore.

 Keen to get re-employed even after 62?
-Find out more about the eligibilty criteria and guidelines [here](https://www.mom.gov.sg/employment-practices/re-employment#eligibility).
+Find out more about the eligibilty criteria and guidelines <a href="https://www.mom.gov.sg/employment-practices/re-employment#eligibility" target="_blank">here.</a>

 ### How much money would you likely need to live comfortably during retirement?